jjNford/chrome-ex-oauth2/README.md

 </p>
 ===============================

-ChromeAuth2 is a Chrome Extension OAuth2 Library that provides a straight-forward and easy to use alternative to launch an OAuth2 Flows within a Chrome Extension.
+ChromeAuth2 is a Chrome Extension OAuth2 Library that provides a straight-forward and easy-to-use alternative to launch an OAuth2 Flows within a Chrome Extension.

 By using ChromeAuth2 you would be able to start an authorization process from a Chrome Extension `popup.html` view.
 ChromeAuth2 would then complete the authorization "dance" and store the token in a Chrome Storage instance that can be accessed from any script of your extension.

 How To Use
 ----------
-1. Add the following to your extension manifest:
+<h2>1.
+Add the following to your extension manifest:</h2>

 	The `permissions` url and `content_script` > `matches` URL are determined by the API you are requesting authorization for.
 We will be requesting permission to launch tabs and use the Chrome native storage.